Expressions metadata

 In the most generic terms, the issue can be described as follows.
 There is

-some information that conceptually is part of a MetricsPlan
+some information that conceptually is part of a MetricsPlan and that

 needs to be preserved throughtout the sequence of transformations.
 However,